casper-network/ceps/text/0010-gossip-small-network-discovery.md

 [future-possibilities]: #future-possibilities

-The future for the networking layer is likely a complete replacement with either an off-the-shelf solution or a custom implementation that does not need to maintain a fully connected network with two TLS connections per graph edge.
+The future for the networking layer is likely a complete replacement with either an off-the-shelf solution (e.g. [libp2p](https://libp2p.io/)) or a custom implementation ([Kamdelia](https://en.wikipedia.org/wiki/Kademlia)) that does not need to maintain a fully connected network with two TLS connections per graph edge.
 This is out of scope of this CEP.